LucianoGP95/Python_Eiit_RyR/a2_RyR_Analyser/notebooks/README.md

 - Data is imported to the database using a0_db.
 - Visualizations of the data focusing on the most problematic values are possible using a1_RyR_EDA.
 - Dinamic generation of limits is done using a2_RyR_limits_generator, multiple formats to export.
-- Filtering of outliners using z-score can be done in a3_RyR_filter.
+- Filtering of outliers using z-score can be done in a3_RyR_filter.
 - Some basic machine learning algorithms are applied to a4_RyR_classifier wihtout a particular goal outside of practicing ML.